HalitTalha/ng-material-extensions/README.md

 [![JavaScript Style Guide: Good Parts](https://img.shields.io/badge/code%20style-goodparts-brightgreen.svg?style=flat)](https://github.com/dwyl/goodparts "JavaScript The Good Parts")  [![Node version](https://img.shields.io/npm/v/mat-table-exporter.svg?style=flat)](https://www.npmjs.com/package/mat-table-exporter)  ![Total Downloads](https://img.shields.io/npm/dm/mat-table-exporter.svg)

 This package is to make MatTable components exportable in ***excel, csv, txt*** and ***json*** formats. ***Pagination is also supported***.
-This package is used by employing the MatTableExporter directive for your MatTables.
-However you can inject and directly use the service classes responsible for data exporting.
+Applying MatTableExporter directive to your MatTable is enough to make it exportable.
+The directive uses different exporter services for different exporting types.
 You can also implement your own exporter and use it for your custom exporting requirements.

 This project employs <a href="https://github.com/SheetJS/js-xlsx" target="_blank">xlsx sheetjs</a>, which is a great library and mature enough for the excel creation itself.
 In order to achieve a cross-browser file saving capability <a href="https://github.com/eligrey/FileSaver.js/" target="_blank">FileSaverjs</a> is employed.